OUR FATHER (A. M. ZEVELY, 1885-1975)

 Alex never got lost.
 When he was only ten years old he was sent alone to find a man whose wife was dying and bring him back from his isolated mine.
 Alex was told that the mine was at the base of a mountain that could faintly be seen in the hazy distance amid the complexity of other mountains.
 They pointed it out to him.
 It was a three days journey one way.
 At night he climbed trees and tied himself there so he would not fall in his sleep.
 If he slept in a tree, he thought he could defend himself from cougars.
 He found the man and brought him back to town.

 Probably Alex preferred cougars and sleeping in trees to being around some of the older boys, his uncles and the drunken men of the western towns where his family lived, whose custom it was to be mean to small boys.
 Their excuse was that “it made men of them.”
-At one time, he was branded with a red hot branding iron by some rowdy early teenagers in their small town up in the mountains from Jacksonville.
-When he was six, he was thrown into a river by his uncles so that he could learn to swim.
-Unbeknownst to them, he had already taught himself how to swim and so was able to get out alive.
+At one time, he was branded with a red hot branding iron by some older boys in their small town up in the mountains from Jacksonville.
+When he was six, he was thrown into a river by one of his uncles so that he could learn to swim.
+Unbeknownst to the uncle, Alex had already taught himself how to swim and so was able to get out alive.

-My father’s story is one of triumph over adversity–that is, until he was in his mid-forties and got hit by the Depression.
+My father’s story is one of triumph over adversity–that is, until he was in his mid-forties and got hit by the Great Depression.
 He managed to survive both the wilderness and the child-devouring people of his childhood.
-He even got through college, excelling in art and math, an unusual combination of abilities.
+He even got through college, excelling in art and mathematics, an unusual combination of abilities.
 Two of his paintings are still hanging in the library in Lakeview.
 Our mother often told us what a high IQ he had.
 He was brilliant, she said.
-She said this at a time when his brilliance was dimming and she needed light in her life.
+She said that at a time when his brilliance was dimming and she needed to convince herself that there was light in her life.

 My father shared this daughter-rejecting trait with another brilliant man: Theodore Roosevelt did the same thing, and one likes to think Teddy was more sane than my father.
 Roosevelt’s wife died when his daughter, Alice, was born and he never forgave his daughter.
 He had her kept out of his sight as much as possible and hardly ever spoke to her.
 Go figure.